 When your home has a smart lock, there’s no need to worry about fumbling for your keys when it’s dark or having to leave a key under the mat for a pet sitter.
 Today’s options install in minutes and give you convenience combined with peace of mind.

 We like thebecause it retrofits over your existing deadbolt, making it super-easy to install.
 You can usually find the 3rd-gen August Smart lock for around $100.
 Alternatively, we like the as well.
-The keyless touchscreen deadbolt allows users to lock and unlock a door from just about anywhere, and create passcodes to manage access for family members, friends, and guests.
+The deadbolt allows users to lock and unlock a door by keypad or voice controls through a compatible Amazon Alexa device.

 Check out our picks for the best smart locks